AlexFerrando/mcv-c5-group-3/README.md

     - Each model code is divided into its own folder [detectron2](/mcv-c5-group-3/detectron2/), [huggingface](/mcv-c5-group-3/huggingface/) and [ultralytics_](/mcv-c5-group-3/ultralytics_/).

 ## Week 1
 Week 1 focused on object detection.
+The summary slides of our work during this week can be found [here](https://docs.google.com/presentation/d/1RshITh9NvEmbJ8ndc5DF7OZFQ5BvnOvzYS6pJQe3nA0/edit#slide=id.g31bab77bdae_0_0):

 This section details our efforts in inference, training, and validation of three prominent deep learning models:

 *   **Faster R-CNN**
 *   **DeTR**